US and Israel launch a major attack on Iran and Trump urges Iranians to 'take over your government'

-DUBAI, United Arab Emirates (AP) — The U.S. and Israel launched a major attack on Iran on Saturday, with President Donald Trump calling on the Iranian public to “seize control of your destiny” and rise up against the Islamic leadership that has ruled the nation since 1979.
+DUBAI, United Arab Emirates (AP) — The U.S. and Israel launched a major attack on Iran on Saturday, and President Donald Trump called on the Iranian public to “seize control of your destiny” by rising up against the Islamic leadership that has ruled the nation since 1979.
+Iran retaliated by launching missiles and drones toward Israel and U.S. military bases in the region.

-Some of the first strikes appeared to hit areas around the offices of Supreme Leader Ayatollah Ali Khamenei, and Iranian media reported strikes nationwide.
-Smoke could be seen rising from the capital.
-It wasn’t immediately clear whether the 86-year-old leader was in his offices at the time of the strike.
+Some of the first strikes on Iran appeared to hit areas around the offices of Supreme Leader Ayatollah Ali Khamenei.
+Smoke could be seen rising from the capital as part of strikes that Iranian media said occurred nationwide.
+It wasn’t immediately clear whether the 86-year-old leader was in his offices when the attack occurred.

 “When we are finished, take over your government.
 It will be yours to take.
-This will be probably your only chance for generations,” Trump said in a video announcing “major combat operations” were underway.
+This will be probably your only chance for generations,” Trump said in a video announcing “major combat operations.”
 “For many years, you have asked for America’s help, but you never got it.”

-Israeli Prime Minister Benjamin Netanyahu echoed that sweeping goal.
-“Our joint operation will create the conditions for the brave Iranian people to take their fate into their own hands,” Netanyahu said.
+Israeli Prime Minister Benjamin Netanyahu echoed that goal, saying, “Our joint operation will create the conditions for the brave Iranian people to take their fate into their own hands."

-The strikes opened a stunning new chapter in U.S. intervention in Iran and marked the second time in eight months that the Trump administration has used military force against the Islamic Republic.
-They also came just weeks after Trump ordered a military operation to capture Venezuela’s president, Nicolás Maduro, and bring him and his wife to New York to face federal drug conspiracy charges.
+The strikes during the holy fasting month of Ramadan opened a stunning new chapter in U.S. intervention in Iran and marked the second time in eight months that the Trump administration has used military force against the Islamic Republic.
+They also came weeks after a U.S. military operation that captured Venezuela’s president, Nicolás Maduro, and brought him and his wife to New York to face federal drug conspiracy charges.

+The targets included members of Iran's leadership, according to a U.S. official and another person briefed on the attacks who spoke on condition of anonymity to discuss an ongoing operation.
+There was no immediate information on whether top officials had been killed.

+Regime change would be a complicated endeavor given the potential for a protracted conflict and because neither the U.S. nor Israel have articulated a vision for what new leadership would look like.

-The operation also comes as tensions have soared in recent weeks as American warships moved into the region, and Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.
+Tensions have soared in recent weeks as American warships moved into the region.
+Trump said he wanted a deal to constrain Iran’s nuclear program at a moment when the country is struggling at home with growing dissent following nationwide protests.

-Iran’s Foreign Ministry issued a defiant statement, saying that the country “will not hesitate” in its response.
-In a statement posted on X, the ministry said: “The time has come to defend the homeland and confront the enemy’s military assault.”
+The immediate trigger for Saturday’s strikes appears to be the unsuccessful latest round of nuclear talks.
+But they also reflect the dramatic changes across the region that have left Iran’s leadership in its weakest position since the Islamic Revolution nearly half a century ago.

+Israeli and American strikes last June greatly weakened Iran’s air defenses, military leadership and nuclear program.
+A regionwide war, sparked by Hamas’ Oct.
+7, 2023, attack on Israel, has left Iran’s network of proxies across the Middle East greatly weakened.
+U.S. sanctions and global isolation, meanwhile, have decimated Iran’s economy.
-Forty people were reported killed at a girls’ school in southern Iran in the Israeli-U.S. strikes, according to Iran’s state-run IRNA news agency.
-At least 45 others were wounded in the attack in Minab in Iran’s Hormozgan province.

-The White House did not immediately respond to a request for comment on reported strike on the school.
+At least 57 people were reported killed at a girls’ school in southern Iran in the Israeli-U.S. strikes, and dozens others were wounded, according to Iran’s state-run IRNA news agency.
+The White House and the Israeli military did not immediately respond to a request for comment.

-Four people were also killed by an Iranian missile striking a building in Syria’s southern city of Sweida, according to Syrian state television.
+In an indication of the scope of the conflict, flights across the Middle East were disrupted and air defense fire thudded over Dubai, the commercial capital of the United Arab Emirates.

 Shrapnel from an Iranian missile attack on the capital of the UAE killed one person, state media said.